How Can Seniors Ensure They Are Getting Enough Antioxidants?

 While antioxidants are beneficial for our health, it is important to avoid excessive intake.
 Consuming extremely high doses of antioxidant supplements can have adverse effects on the body and may interfere with certain medications or medical conditions.
 It is always best to follow the suggested dosage guidelines provided by healthcare professionals or the supplement manufacturer.
 Furthermore, be cautious with antioxidant supplements that claim extraordinary health benefits, as they may not have sufficient scientific evidence to support their claims.

-Also See: What Are the Best Foods for Healthy Aging?
+Also See: What Are the Best Sources of Iron for Older Adults?

 Monitoring Antioxidant Levels